LogoLogo

 Connect to Kubernetes Prometheus

-Finout’s solution for managing container costs is completely agentless.
-It reduces security risks and performance overhead by automatically identifying Kubernetes waste across any Kubernetes resource.
+Finout’s solution for managing container costs is completely agentless, minimizing security risks and performance overhead.
+It automatically identifies Kubernetes waste across any Kubernetes resource.
+Finout integrates with Prometheus to support both single-cluster and centralized monitoring solutions (Thanos, Mimir, VictoriaMetrics, and Coralogix).
+See the centralized cluster solutions for more information.

 The Finout agentless Kubernetes integration consists of three steps: